 A successful hook-up with a big fish, which can weigh anywhere from 100 to 1000 kg, starts the long fight which can sometimes last a few hours.

 You will need Fishing Rods and reels specially designed for trolling, along with Braid line 100 pounds with fluorocarbon leader 200-400 pounds, and terminal tackle like – heavy swivels, split rings, size 8/0 to 12/0 hooks.

 For bait, freshly caught bait fish like bonitos, small tunas and mackerel can be used, or artificial lures like big squid skirts attached to teasers.

 Marlin (Blue, black, striped), Sail Fish, Spanish Mackerel, Wahoo, Mahi Mahi, Tunas (Yellow Fin, Dog-Tooth) and Sharks.

-So, if you are looking forward to begin and explore saltwater fishing, the above information will give you a good overview.
-Of course its best to start from shore based techniques like spinning, bait fishing and surf fishing.
+- It's best to start from shore-based techniques like spinning, bait fishing, and surf fishing.
 Even popping and jigging can be tried from the shore/jetty.
 Once you have mastered these from the shore, only then venture out in a boat.

-Do note that, as you target bigger fish the sport becomes more and more expensive, so keep you budget in mind for these techniques.
+- Do note that, as you target bigger fish the sport becomes more and more expensive, so keep your budget in mind for these techniques.

-Well, now you know the basics, so go ahead and try one of the techniques if you live near the sea.
-If you already follow any specific saltwater fishing style, please comment below and do mention why is it your favourite.
+Well, now you know the basics, so go ahead and try one of the techniques.
+If you already follow any specific saltwater fishing style, please comment below and do mention why is it your favorite.